citizenfx/fivem-docs/content/docs/scripting-manual/working-with-events/triggering-events.md

 This is important for timeout functionality, as sending a large amount of data blocks the network for the client, and if blocked for too long, will result in the client timing out.

-Latent events take an extra paramater 'bps' which stands for 'bytes per second', this defines how fast it should send data to the client.
+Latent events take an extra parameter 'bps' which stands for 'bytes per second', this defines how fast it should send data to the client.
 If 'bps' is set to -1 or 0 - default bps of 25000 will be applied.

 'bps' applies to a single target.
 I.e. if `targetPlayer` is set to `-1` and event is sent to all connected users - the server will be effectively sending `bps * player_count` bytes every second.